 The best place to start is to

 harden your cloud environments and software.
-Sadly, no cloud application or SaaS product comes out of the box in the “most-secure” configuration, or even a “relatively secure” configuration.
+Sadly, no cloud application or SaaS product comes out of the box in the “most secure” configuration or even a “relatively secure” configuration.

 It’s worth digging into these platforms to make sure they are configured properly.
-This is especially important for Microsoft 365 and Google Workspace and AWS.
+This is especially important for

 We have published hardening guides for Microsoft 365 and Google Workspace – click the prior links to go to them.
 Special note for Microsoft 365: We recommend upgrading to a higher license, or using a third-party email security tool to help protect against phishing emails.
 Google appears to perform much better at filtering phishing emails by default in comparison to Microsoft.